lukas-brg/LearningCards/examples/read_me.md

 -   `--toc` --> Automatically generates a table of contents based on the headings

 **Parameters:**

 - `--lang` --> Specifies language.
 Currently 'de' and 'en' are supported
 - `--theme` --> Choose theme out of 'light', 'dark', 'raw', 'none'
 - `--align` --> Aligns the body to the 'left' or 'center'
 - `--margin` --> Total margin in percent
 - `--title` -->  Title of the HTML document.
 If this parameter is not provided, one will be generated based on the name of the input file.

-`carddown -h/--help` lists every available flag or parameter.
+`carddown -h/--help` lists every available flag and parameter.

 <br/>

 ## Learning Cards

 The Learning cards are split into a front side and a back side.
-The front side contains the question, while the back side, that  is not revealed until a click on a button, contains the answer.
+The front side contains the question, while the back side, which is not revealed until a click on a button, contains the answer.

 The learning card specific syntax uses three types of tags, all of which are wrapped in `{CURLY_BRACES}`:

 1. Every card starts with a start tag, that is at the end of an H1 heading, which serves as the card title.
    - The exact tag depends on the learning card type
 2. The `{BACK}` tag marks the point where the back side begins.
-   - If this tag is omitted, only the H1 heading makes up the front side, the rest will appear on the back side
+   - If this tag is omitted, only the H1 heading makes up the front side, the rest will be on the back side
 3. The end of a card is defined by using the {END} tag:
    - The `{END}` tag can be omitted for subsequent cards or when a card is at the end of file.